The Garden Grazer

 Instructions

 • Place all ingredients in a food processor.
-Blend for about 30 seconds or until smooth.
-(Scrape down sides if needed.)
-Start with 1 Tbsp. milk and add more if needed.
+Blend for about 30 seconds or until the texture is silky smooth.
+(Stop a couple times to scrape down the sides with a spatula to ensure even blending.)

-• Place in small cups or ramekins.
-Refrigerate for at least 2-3 hours before enjoying.*
+• Then transfer the mousse to small cups, ramekins, or other storage container.
+Cover and refrigerate for at least 2-3 hours before enjoying.*

 Notes

-*Chilling: Right after blending, you will still be able to slightly taste the avocado.
-However, after it chills in the fridge for a few hours, we find it's not detectable anymore.
-Just smooth, rich, chocolate-flavored goodness.
+*Chilling: Right after blending, you'll slightly taste the avocado.
+But after it chills in the fridge for a few hours, I find it's not detectable anymore.

-Optional toppings: Fresh raspberries or strawberries, banana, coconut whipped cream, or chopped/shaved chocolate.
+Toppings (optional): Fresh raspberries, strawberries, blueberries, banana, coconut whipped cream, or chopped/shaved dark chocolate.

 Adapted from Gordon Ramsay.